Japanese cuisine and culture fascinates us and so we always like to tell culinary stories from Japan - this is about special food for a special day...

 Small special on the day ticket only on March 3, 2021

-What has not changed in modern Japan, however, is the tradition of enjoying special dishes on this day.
-On March 3, we have a small Sushi-special for the Hina-Matsuri, so that you stay healthy and feel good in this time of the change of seasons.
-Our chefs have recreated the various dignitaries from organic quail eggs, so to speak, and created a kind of oshi-zushi (strictly speaking, it's a chirashizushi in that case, but that's a long story...).
+However, the tradition of enjoying special dishes on this day has not changed in modern Japan.
+On March 3, 2021, we will have a small Sushi-special for Hina-Matsuri to help you stay healthy and feel good during this time of the changing seasons.
+Our chefs have recreated the various dignitaries from organic quail eggs and prepared a kind of oshi-zushi (strictly speaking, in this case it is a Chirashizushibut that's a long story...).